cometbft/cometbft/spec/p2p/p2p-top-level.md

 into requirements on the p2p layer that are similar to those of the consensus reactor.

-- e-t-e requirement: "every transaction submitted should be eventually put into a block"
+- end-to-end requirement: "every transaction submitted should be eventually put into a block"
 - requirement for consensus: for every submitted transaction from some height on, the transaction is proposed by every correct validator in every height until it is committed into a block (assuming infinitely often correct proposers get their proposal through)